mahmudulmurad/react-graphql/README.md

 ## Developer Remarks

-I have to chnage the docker-compose.yml a bit to fix the database from postgres to db.
+I'd to change the docker-compose.yml a bit to fix the database from postgres to db

 ## Run the application